Meet the Executive Council!

 The Director of Finance must ensure the stability of the team’s finances, such as the budget of each department in conjunction with the EEC and Faculty Advisors.
 The DoF must also maintain stable relationships with sponsors and contact them on a regular basis.

-The Director of Operations will handle the day-to-day operations of the marketing division and the whole team.
+The Director of Operations will handle the day-to-day operations of the marketing department and the whole team.
 The DoO is responsible for paperwork, trip planning, managing deadlines and other logistics regarding the team.
 The Director of Operations is also responsible for award submissions, as well as a timeline that will guide the team smoothly through a busy building season and keep the pace of work going through pre-season and post-season.

 The Director of Public Relations will plan for outreach events and direct all outreach initiatives, such as Stuy Splash and public demonstrations.
 At the same time, the DoPR is responsible for creating a strong team media presence using blogs, photographs, videos, social media, and other media.